Vyral/base-template/_posts/2019-01-03-looking-over-the-2018-real-estate-market-numbers.md

 <p style="text-align: center;"><em>How did the real estate market fare in 2018?</em></p>

-Today we’ll be going over the numbers we saw in our local real estate market for 2018.&nbsp;
+<strong>Today we’ll be going over the numbers we saw in our local real estate market for 2018.</strong>&nbsp;

 For your convenience, we’ve included timestamps for each section of the video.
 Feel free to navigate to the section(s) you’re interested in viewing: